shelled snails text index | photo index

 Family Naticidae

 Where seen?
-This pearly white moon snail is commonly seen on our sandy Northern shores.
+This almost spherical moon snail is commonly seen on a few of our sandy Northern shores.
 Especially at night or on a cool day, usually busy ploughing through the sand in search of prey, near seagrass areas.
+Elsewhere, it is found in sandy to muddy bottoms.
+It was previously known as Polinices didyma.

-Features: 2-3cm.
-The shell is spherical, the spiral tip not sticking out so that the overall shape resembles a ball (Didyma means 'testicles').
-The shell is usually plain white sometimes with pearly pastel shades or irregular blotches of darker colours.
-There is a depression on the underside near the shell opening which is usually brown.
-The operculum is made of a horn-like material and is smooth and amber yellow.
-The body is white with more opaque white bands on the tentacles.
+Features: 3-5cm.
+Shell smooth glossy, thick heavy, spherical, the spiral tip not sticking out so that the overall shape resembles a ball (Didyma means 'testicles').
+Shell pattern usually plain white sometimes with pearly pastel shades, with narrow white spiral at the spire, sometimes with irregular blotches of darker colours.
+On the underside, a brown blotch and a small depression.
+Operculum smooth, made of a thin horn-like material, yellow.
+Body huge, plain white.
+Tentacles with more opaque white bands.

-Sometimes mistaken for the Oval moon snail (Polinices mammatus) that is easily distinguished by its oval shell which on the underside is completely white (no brown patch) and has a bump instead of a depression.
+Sometimes mistaken for the Oval moon snail that is easily distinguished by its more tear-drop shaped shell which on the underside is completely white (no brown patch) and has a bump instead of a depression.
+The Ball moon snail is less shy and doesn't immediately retract completely into its shell the way the Oval moon snail does.

 Tanah Merah, Feb 07